 All of that being said though, there are three important things to note when buying a marquise, and they all involve Goldilocks.
 Yes, you read that correctly.
 The chick with the porridge.
 Intrigued?
 Read on.

 Next, we must talk about bow ties.
-For those of you who have read my take on oval cuts, you will know that the dark specter of the bow tie is never too far away, ready to ruin our day.
-Bow ties are those dark shadows that fall across the face of the diamond, if it has been cut too shallow.
+For those of you who have read my take on oval diamond cut buying guide, you will know that the dark specter of the bow tie is never too far away, ready to ruin our day.
+Bow ties are those dark shadows that fall across the face of the diamond if it has been cut too shallow.

-The ‘Goldilocks’ depth range for a marquise is 58%-63%, wherein you will be able to avoid a very pronounced bow tie while retaining the integrity of the stone.
+Stick with the Ideal Proportions above to avoid a very pronounced bow tie.
 It should be noted again though, that in most cases the bow tie is merely diminished not eliminated completely.
 It’s the nature of the beast, unfortunately.
-Our recommendation for table width percentage is 53%-63%.

 Finally, on the Goldilocks front, I want to discuss girdles.
 Not the women’s boned undergarments that are designed to make you look fabulous while at the exact same time making you feel utterly miserable.